wildlifetrusts/nextdoornature/content/guides/en/how-to-run-a-fundraising-event.md

 summary: A quick list of ideas and hints for running a fundraising event
 relatedGuides:
   - Insurance for Local Groups
+  - Risk Assessments
 category: media-publicity-events
+Category: media-publicity-events
+video:
+  id: kpYYHd-mSgE
+customCall: How do you fundraise?
 ---
 This advice is for you if you are planning a one-off event to raise money.
 If you want to apply for funding, see our other resources.